RussellJQA/tau-robotframework/exercise-22/README.md

 2. Challenge (30 min):
    - Implement conditional deletion of invoices where appropriate.

+### CHALLENGE (30 MINS):
+If one of your invoices exists, delete it.
+Use suite setup.

 ### DEBRIEF (15 MINS):
 - What happens if we try deleting an invoice that doesn't exist?
 - How do you feel about cleaning up test data with conditions?